EStynch/EStynch/README.md

 ### Hello there 👋, I am Erik Stynchula!

-A dedicated software engineer with a core focus creating intuitive user-friendly applications using React, TypeScript, and Jest.
+A dedicated software engineer with a core focus creating intuitive user-friendly applications using React, JavaScript, Node.js, and NoSQL.
 I thrive when immersing myself in new technologies - currently my direct focus is targeting: Svelte, Vue, and Next.js.
 Next.js is the most exciting because I want to be able to utilize the Automatic Static Optimization and the overall improved SEO.

 Feel free to connect with me on LinkedIn - https://www.linkedin.com/in/erikstynchula/